 A.J.
 Kazimi, Chief Executive Officer.
-Mr. Kazimi, 54, founded our company in 1999 and has served as our Chief Executive Officer and Chairman of our Board of Directors since inception.
-His career includes 25 years in the biopharmaceutical industry.
-Prior to joining our company, he spent eleven years from 1987 to 1998 helping to build Therapeutic Antibodies Inc., a biopharmaceutical company, where as President and Chief Operating Officer, he made key contributions to the company's growth from its start-up phase through its initial public offering and product launches.
-Mr. Kazimi oversaw operations in three countries and was personally involved with the company's product development strategies, licensing and distribution agreements, and the raising of more than \$100 million through equity and debt financings.
-From 1984 to 1987, Mr. Kazimi worked at Brown-Forman Corporation, rising through a series of management positions and helping to launch several new products.
-Mr. Kazimi currently serves on the board of directors for the Nashville Health Care Council and previously was a director at Aegis Toxicology Sciences Corporation, a federally certified forensic toxicology laboratory.
-He also serves as Chairman and Chief Executive Officer of Cumberland Emerging Technologies, Inc., or CET.
-He holds a B.S. from the University of Notre Dame and an M.B.A. from the Vanderbilt Owen Graduate School of Management.
+Mr. Kazimi, 55, founded our company in 1999 and has served as the Chairman of our Board of Directors and Chief Executive Officer since inception.
+His career includes more than 25 years in the biopharmaceutical industry.
+Prior to joining our company, he spent eleven years helping to build Therapeutic Antibodies Inc., an international biopharmaceutical company.
+As President and Chief Operating Officer, he made key contributions to that company's growth from its start-up phase through its initial public offering.
+Mr. Kazimi oversaw operations in three countries and was personally involved with the company's product development strategies, approvals, licensing agreements and the raising of over \$100 million in equity and debt financings.
+Prior to that role, Mr. Kazimi worked at Brown-Forman Corporation, rising through a series of management positions and helping to launch several new products.
+Mr. Kazimi has served on the board of directors for the Nashville Health Care Council, an industry association representing the largest concentration of healthcare companies in the United States and Aegis Toxicology Sciences Corporation, a federally certified forensic toxicology laboratory.
+He also serves as Chairman and Chief Executive Officer of CET.
+He holds a B.S. from the University of Notre Dame and an M.B.A. from the Vanderbilt University Owen Graduate School of Management.

 Martin E. Cearnal, Senior Vice President and Chief Commercial Officer.
-Mr. Cearnal, 68, has served as a member of our Board of Directors since 2004.
-In 2008, he joined our management team to head commercial development for Cumberland.
+Mr. Cearnal, 69, has served as a member of our Board of Directors since 2004.
+In 2008, he joined our management team to head commercial development for Cumberland, currently serving as Senior Vice President and Chief Commercial Officer.
 He is the former President and Chief Executive Officer of Physicians World, which became the largest provider of continuing medical education during his tenure from 1985 to 2000.
 Physicians World was acquired by Thomson Healthcare in 2000, and Mr. Cearnal served as President of Thomson Physicians World from 2000 to 2003 and Executive Vice President-Chief Strategy Officer for Thomson Medical Education from 2003 through 2005.
 He then became Executive Vice President-Chief Strategy Officer for Jobson Medical Information.
-Mr. Cearnal has more than 40 years of experience in the healthcare industry and has been involved with the launches of such noteworthy pharmaceutical products as Lipitor[®], Actos[®], Intron-A[®], Straterra[®], Botox[®] and Humira[®].
+Mr. Cearnal has 44 years of experience in the healthcare industry and has been involved with the launches of such noteworthy pharmaceutical products as Lipitor®, Actos®, Intron-A®, Straterra®, Botox® and Humira®.
 He spent 17 years at Revlon Healthcare in a variety of domestic and international pharmaceutical marketing roles culminating in his position as Vice President, Marketing for International Operations.
-He serves the industry through several organizations, including the Coalition for Healthcare Communication and the National Task Force on CME Provider/Industry Collaboration.
 He has a B.S. degree from Southeast Missouri State University.

 Leo Pavliv, R. Ph., Senior Vice President, Operations and Chief Development Officer.
-Mr. Pavliv, 52, has served as our Vice President, Operations since 2003 was named Senior Vice President in 2009 and Chief Development Officer in 2012.
-He is responsible for Cumberland's overall drug development, including manufacturing and quality operations, and has 25 years of experience developing pharmaceutical and biological products.
+Mr. Pavliv, 53, has served as our Vice President, Operations since 2003 was named Senior Vice President in 2009 and Chief Development Officer in 2012.
+He is responsible for Cumberland's overall drug development, including manufacturing and quality operations, and has over 25 years of experience developing pharmaceutical and biological products.
 From 1997 to 2003, he worked at Cato Research, a contract research organization, most recently as Vice President of Pharmaceutical Development where he oversaw development of a wide variety of products throughout the development cycle.
 Prior to 1997, he held various scientific and management positions at both large pharmaceutical and smaller biopharmaceutical firms including Parke-Davis from 1984 to 1986, Agouron Pharmaceuticals from 1992 to 1997, ProCyte from 1989 to 1992, and Interferon Sciences from 1986 to 1989.
 He is a registered pharmacist (R.Ph.) and is regulatory affairs certified.
 Mr. Pavliv holds a B.S., Pharmacy, and an M.B.A. from Rutgers University.